 Each year, students from all majors submit their best work for our annual Student Literary Awards.
 They are judged first by a panel of creative writing faculty members, and then the top choices in each genre category are ranked by esteemed outside judges.
-In April, during the final weeks of classes, winners are invited to read from their work before their peers and the gathered faculty, though in 2020, under pandemic, we created a video highlighting their work instead.
+In April, during the final weeks of classes, winners are invited to read from their work before their peers and the gathered faculty.
 First, second, and third prize winners are awarded a cash prize.
+In 2021, under pandemic, we created a video highlighting their work instead (password LITAWARDS).

 Here are this year's winners:

 Not awarded in 2021 because of pandemic-related travel restrictions

 The Goronwy Owen Prize in Poetry (Group of Poems)